NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 Background
 -----------------------------------------

-Semantic deduplication is an advanced technique for removing redundant data from large datasets by identifying and eliminating semantically similar documents.
+Semantic deduplication is an advanced technique for removing redundant data from large datasets by identifying and eliminating semantically similar data points.
 Unlike exact or fuzzy deduplication, which focus on textual similarity, semantic deduplication leverages the semantic meaning of the content to identify duplicates.

 As outlined in the paper `SemDeDup: Data-efficient learning at web-scale through semantic deduplication <https://arxiv.org/pdf/2303.09540>`_ by Abbas et al.,